Macedonia naming dispute: Further developments

 The international community, NATO and European Union leaders, including Greek PM Alexis Tsipras and Austrian Chancellor Sebastian Kurz, as well as heads of neighboring states, congratulated the Macedonian Prime Minister Zoran Zaev.
 The British Prime Minister Theresa May described the vote as an "historic moment", while the Kosovar President Hashim Thaçi expressed his hope that the Prespa Agreement, which resolved the Macedonia Naming Dispute, can be used as a "model" for resolving Kosovo's dispute with Serbia as well.
 Albanian President Ilir Meta congratulated the name change and Albanian Foreign Minister Ditmir Bushati hailed the vote by tweeting that Albanian political parties were the "decisive factor".

 On 25 January 2019, Greece's Parliament approved the Prespa agreement with 153 votes in favor and 146 votes against.
 The international community, including the Prime Ministers Justin Trudeau of Canada and Boyko Borisov of Bulgaria, President Hashim Thaçi of Kosovo, the President of the EU, Donald Tusk, the President of EU's Commission Jean-Claude Juncker, Germany's and Albania's foreign Ministers, Heiko Maas and Ditmir Bushati respectively, as well as NATO's chief Jens Stoltenberg, welcomed positively the ratification of the deal.
 Furthermore, the Republic of North Macedonia's Prime Minister Zoran Zaev in his congratulatory message to his Greek counterpart Alexis Tsipras whom he called "a friend", described the ratification as an "historic victory", which "ends a long-standing diplomatic conflict between Athens and Skopje".
 Shortly after the ratification of the deal, Greece's Foreign Minister Georgios Katrougalos signed, in the Greek Parliament, the enacted law of the Prespa Agreement.

+Ecumenical Patriarchate of Constantinople and the Church of Greece have not recognised the Macedonian Orthodox Church (accepted by the other churches in 2022) as autocephalous as of 2023 because of their refusal to change their name among other disputes.

 Positions

 Greek position

 The former constitutional name of the country "Republic of Macedonia" and the short name "Macedonia", when used referring to the country, were considered offensive by some Greeks.
-The Greek government officially used the United Nations' provisional reference for the country ("the former Yugoslav Republic of Macedonia"), which is also used by many other international organisations.
-The Greek Ministry of Foreign Affairs has described their concerns as follows:
+The Greek government officially used the United Nations' provisional reference for the country ("the former Yugoslav Republic of Macedonia"), which was also used by many other international organisations.
+The Greek Ministry of Foreign Affairs described their concerns as follows:

 George Papandreou, a former prime minister of Greece and leader of the governing PASOK party, has stated that when he was Minister for Foreign Affairs in January 2002, was next to a deal with Skopje leadership about using "Горна Македонија" ("Gorna Makedonija" – "Upper Macedonia" in Slavic).
 The other parties and the President of Greece, he said, were informed but the proposal failed because the 2001 Macedonia conflict had broken out.
 The Academy of Athens concludes:

-The Greek concerns can be analyzed as follows: